In this post, I am going to share with you 30 daily safety tips for the workplace, which you can implement readily to stay safe at work.

 You are not allowed to place something that covers the emergency exit even it is only temporary.

-15. Never Work Alone at Manufacturing Area
+15. Never Work Alone in Manufacturing Area

 That’s why never work alone there.
 At least tell your partner or supervisor that you are working there.